huynhngocsonuit2000github/azure-900-204/Interview/NewK/CompanyMain/Progress/Day 2.md

   - Component state for local UI (c# variable on the razor page); scoped state services for shared state (create the Service class and register with DI, and inject that service into the component); persist only what needed (and safely).
 - How do you handle large data lists (feeds) efficiently?
   - Pagination (just render the necessary item on the UI)/infinite scroll, virtualization, caching, avoid re-rendering huge DOM (Using @key to avoid re-render).
 - “How do you avoid calling 5 microservices from the UI for one screen?”
-(BFF aggregation / gateway / caching) [todo]
+(BFF aggregation / gateway / caching)
+  - BFF aggregation:
+    - Combine 5 API request into only one API call, for example /bff/home
+    - BFF can shape data exactly for that screen
+  - Caching
+    - To avoid calling to Microservice API many time
+    - Share the caching for the public data
+    - Cache the data on the client site
+  -> I do not let the UI call many microservice API if within the same page, I create one BFF endpoint per screen (like /bff/home) on that BFF API I will call to multiple microservice APIs parallel and return one DTO.
+And I also cache the response to avoid that case, which user refresh many times, just set the short timeout about 10 second
 - How do you debug performance issues in WASM?
   - Case Startup / download is slow:
     - check the total MB \_framework downloaded